West Moors Community Speedwatch

 Vehicles exceeding the speed limit are referred to the Police with the aim of educating drivers to reduce their speeds.
 In cases where education is blatantly ignored and evidence of repeat or excessive offences is collated (even across county borders), enforcement and prosecution follow.

-♥ Reduce death and injury on the roads
+Reduce death and injury on the roads

-♥ Improve the quality of life for our local community
+Improve the quality of life for our local community

 ♥ Reduce the speed of vehicles to the speed limit

-♥ Increase public awareness of inappropriate speed
+Increase public awareness of inappropriate speed

 Speedwatch activity is not about interfering with neighbours' behaviour; it is a proactive solution to improve the safety and quality of life for everyone in the community.
-If drivers stick to the speed limits, then they have nothing to worry about.
-No one wants pedestrians, animals etc. to get hurt.

-does it operate:
+How does it operate:

-All operators are volunteers who give up their time to help the community.
-They are all trained to a Police standard.
 West Moors CSW endeavour to go out in teams of usually three at random times and to random approved locations with a calibrated Speed indicator device and high vis’s.
-They will log drivers who exceed the speed limit plus 10% plus 2 mph which is 35 mph, with the necessary data to identify them.
+They log drivers who exceed the speed limit plus 10% plus 2 mph which is 35 mph, with the necessary data to identify them.

-CSW data is uploaded onto the Dorset Police Community Watch system and speeding vehicles are checked for Tax and MOT
+CSW data is uploaded onto the Dorset Police Community Watch system and speeding vehicles are checked for Tax and MOT.

 Any vehicle doing over 35 mph gets a warning letter on the first occasion, on the second occasion a stronger letter and if monitored 3 times it is likely that a Police Officer will visit the driver.